Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Medicine

-Summary: MOOC in French created by a group of international French-speaking experts for medical interns.
-They will learn how to adapt their consultations and communication to the specific needs of young people aged 12 to 25 (specific nature of the relationship, confidentiality, personalization, specific prevention needs) in order to optimize the identification of adolescents who are struggling and their support program.
+Summary: This French-language MOOC, created by a group of international Francophone experts, is designed for medical interns.
+They will learn to adapt their consultations and communication to the specific needs of young people aged 12 to 25 (the nature of the relationship, confidentiality, personalization, and specific prevention needs) in order to optimize the identification of struggling adolescents and their support programs.

 Component: Faculty of Medicine

-Summary: Learning endoscopic surgical techniques for the nose and sinuses requires complex anatomical knowledge, which must be applied through endoscopic vision in order to avoid surgical complications (carotid or orbital injury, etc.).
-This MOOC, produced in partnership with the French Association of Rhinology, will enable students to learn best practices before beginning an internship in a rhinology department.
+Summary: Learning endoscopic surgical techniques for the nose and sinuses requires complex anatomical knowledge, which must be applied through endoscopic vision to avoid surgical complications (carotid artery injury, orbital injury, etc.).
+This MOOC, developed in partnership with the French Rhinology Association, will allow students to learn best practices before beginning an internship in a rhinology department.

-Peer evaluation for learning an iterative process: the case of dashboards:
+Peer assessment for learning an iterative process: the case of dashboards:

 Component: MOMA – Montpellier Management

-Summary: Our program is available in both face-to-face and e-learning formats, from bachelor's to master's level.
-We would like to experiment with generative AI across all of our courses: to produce new advanced digital resources (lecture videos, exercise corrections) and also to generate multiple-choice questions.
-We also want to produce videos presenting the program for communication with our external partners.
+Summary: Our program is offered both in-person and online, from the third year of undergraduate studies (Bachelor's level) to the second year of Master's studies (Master's level).
+We wish to experiment with Generative AI across all our courses: to produce new advanced digital resources (video lectures, exercise solutions) and also to generate multiple-choice quizzes.
+We also plan to produce videos presenting the program for communication with our external partners.
 These educational resources will be used for both our in-person and online courses.

-InnovIAMOMA – Integration of generative AI technologies to optimize university education at Montpellier Management (MOMA):
+InnovIAMOMA – Integration of generative AI technologies for the optimization of university training at Montpellier Management (MOMA):

 Project leader: Bernard AUGE